 Carl C. Dockery.
 Mr. Dockery has been a director since September 2014 and is also chair of the Nominating and Governance Committee.
 Mr. Dockery is a financial executive with years of experience in the insurance and reinsurance industry and more recently in 2006 as the founder and president of a registered investment advisory firm, Alpha Advisors, LLC.
 Mr. Dockery is an active investor in various healthcare and early-stage companies through Alpha Ventures, the venture capital affiliate of Alpha Advisors.
-Mr. Dockery's 20year career as an insurance executive began in 1988 as an officer and director of two related and closely held insurance companies, including serving as secretary of Crossroads Insurance Co.
+Mr. Dockery's 20-year career as an insurance executive began in 1988 as an officer and director of two related and closely held insurance companies, including serving as secretary of Crossroads Insurance Co.
 Ltd. of Bermuda and as vice president of Gulf Insurance Co.
 Ltd. of Grand Cayman.
 Familiar with the London reinsurance market, in the 1990s, Mr. Dockery worked at Lloyd's and the London Underwriting Centre brokering various types of reinsurance placements.
 In April 2016, Mr. Dockery became a director of Aytu BioScience, Inc., a publicly traded specialty pharmaceutical company focused on the commercialization of novel products in the field of urology.
 Mr. Dockery graduated from Southeastern University with a Bachelor of Arts in Humanities.
 Mr. Dockery's background in finance and understanding of the capital markets is an asset to the Company.

 Gregory A. Gould.
 Mr. Gould currently serves as Chair of the Audit Committee and previously served as the Company's Chairman of the Board from July 2012 until June 2013.
 He has been a director since March 2006.
-Mr. Gould has served as Chief Financial Officer, Treasurer, and Corporate Secretary of Ampio Pharmaceuticals, Inc. (NYSE MKT: AMPE), a clinical stage pharmaceutical company, since June 2014 and, since April 2015, also concurrently serves as Chief Financial Officer of Aytu Bioscience, Inc. (formerly, Rosewind Corporation)

-(OTCQB: AYTU), a specialty men's healthcare company focusing on urological related conditions.
-Prior to joining Ampio and Rosewind, he provided financial and operational consulting services to the biotech industry through his consulting company, Gould LLC, from April 2012 until June 2014.
-Mr. Gould was Chief Financial Officer, Treasurer and Secretary of SeraCare Life Sciences, Inc., a provider of biopharmaceutical products and services to the global life sciences industry, from November 2006 until the company was sold to Linden Capital Partners in April 2012.
+Mr. Gould has held senior management positions in the life sciences industry for over 20 years.
+He currently serves as the Chief Financial Officer of Aytu BioScience, Inc. (OTCQX: AYTU), a commercial-stage specialty pharmaceutical company focused on global commercialization of novel products in the field of urology.
+Prior to joining Aytu on a full-time basis, he split his time between Aytu and Ampio Pharmaceuticals, Inc. (NYSE MKT: AMPE) from April 2015 until June 2017.
+Prior to joining Ampio Pharmaceuticals in June 2014, he provided financial and operational consulting services to the biotech industry through his consulting company, Gould, LLC.
+Mr. Gould was Chief Financial Officer, Treasurer and Secretary of SeraCare Life Sciences from November 2006 until the company was sold to Linden Capital Partners in April 2012.
 During the period from July 2011 until April 2012, Mr. Gould also served as the Interim President and Chief Executive Officer of SeraCare.
-Mr. Gould has held several other executive positions at publicly traded life sciences companies, including as Chief Financial Officer of Atrix Laboratories, Inc., an emerging specialty pharmaceutical company focused on advanced drug delivery, and Colorado MedTech, Inc., a medical device design and manufacturing company.
+Mr. Gould has held several other executive positions at publicly traded life sciences companies including the Chief Financial Officer role at Atrix Laboratories, Inc., an emerging specialty pharmaceutical company focused on advanced drug delivery.
+During Mr. Gould's tenure at Atrix, he was involved in the negotiation and sale of the company to QLT, Inc. for over \$855 million.
+He also played a critical role in the management of several licensing agreements including the global licensing agreement with Sanofi-Synthelabo of the Eligard® product line.
+Mr. Gould was the Chief Financial Officer at Colorado MedTech, Inc., a publicly traded medical device design and manufacturing company, where he negotiated the transaction to sell the company to KRG Capital Partners.
 Mr. Gould began his career as an auditor with Arthur Andersen, LLP.
 Mr. Gould graduated from the University of Colorado with a BS in Business Administration and is a Certified Public Accountant.
 He brings biotech and public company M&A experience, as well as financial expertise, to the Board through his professional experience.